rakudo/rakudo/NOMMAP.markdown

 # Roadmap for "nom" Branch

-Last Updated 5th May 2011
+Last Updated 8th May 2011

-## Setting and module loading
-Get setting and module loading to basically work, including EXPORTHOW and first cut of global merging.

-## Static lexpads
-Get a Rakudo version of the NQPLexPad/NQPLexInfo stuff into place.

 ## Basic package declarations and stub packages
 Be able to parse and create the compile-time meta-objects for packages.
 Track which are stub packages and need to be "completed" by the end of the compilation unit.

+## Traits
+Get inheritance and is repr in place.

 ## Attributes and methods
 Get adding these into declared classes in place

-## Traits
-Get inheritance and is repr in place.

 ## Initial bits in the setting
 We'll start to re-build some of the bits previously in built-ins into a